Erythropoietic protoporphyria: Over-the-counter drug

+Experimental therapies

+Bitopertin has been undergoing trials in Australia since 2022 with some success in allowing participants to spend more time in full sunlight without ill effects.

+Home remedies

+Although erythropoietic protoporphyria symptoms may be temporarily suppressed with cold temperatures, patients have found that this method may extend, or even intensify pain and discomfort.
+However, home treatments that increase blood flow to the affected areas, such as immersion in warm water with quick drying or warm dry compresses, may increase the rate of pain relief.
+This has been noted as particularly effective in the hands, forearms, and face, as areas of decreased blood flow may be exposed to the accumulation of protoporphyrins for an extended period.

 Epidemiology

 Case reports suggest that EPP is prevalent globally.
 The prevalence has been estimated somewhere between 1 in 75,000 and 1 in 200,000 however it has been noted that the prevalence of EPP may be increasing due to a better understanding of the disease and improved diagnosis.
-An estimated 5,000–10,000 individuals worldwide have EPP.
 EPP is considered the most common form of porphyria in children.
 The prevalence in Sweden has been published as 1:180,000.

 History

 Erythropoietic protoporphyria was first described in 1953 by Kosenow and Treibs and completed in 1960 by Magnus et al. at the St John's Institute of Dermatology in London.